 “The decision is right and responsible in view of the latest developments and this postponement of ProWine Asia (Singapore) to 2021 is unavoidable,” says Mr Gernot Ringling, Managing Director, Messe Düsseldorf Asia.
 “We believe it is in the best interest of all our exhibitors, visitors, staff, and Singapore as host country to reschedule the trade fair to next year.”

 Then there’s the Singapore Cocktail Festival, the region’s largest annual event celebrating the cocktail industry.
 COVID-19 would force it to originally split into two different components.
-SGCF City Takeover was to take place from 15 to 22 May, which will see a plethora of small scale events – such as cocktail masterclasses and bar tours – take place across different bars in Singapore, while its large-scale flagship Festival Village event – which was supposed to on those dates as well – has instead been rescheduled to 23 to 25 October instead.
-But
+SGCF City Takeover was to take place from 15 to 22 May, which will see a plethora of small scale events – such as cocktail masterclasses and bar tours – take place across different bars in Singapore, while its large-scale flagship Festival Village event – which was supposed to on those dates as well – was rescheduled to 23 to 25 October instead.

 “The DORSCON Orange advisory recommends precautionary measures against large scale events.
 Putting the safety of our guests as a priority, it makes sense for us to postpone the launch of the SGCF Festival Village, where we expect a turnout of up to 10,000 attendees,” explains Wai Mayleng, co-founder of Singapore Cocktail Festival.